Grant Nisbett

 Grant Wallace Nisbett MNZM (born 26 December 1950) is a New Zealand sports broadcaster and former TAB media liaison.
 He is the lead rugby commentator for SKY Network Television and called his 300th test match between the All Blacks and France at Westpac Stadium on 16 June 2018.
-His career spans over 40 plus years.
+His career spans over 40 years.

 Nisbett was educated at Rongotai College in Wellington and captained the 1st XV in 1968.
 He played No.8 then moved in to prop while playing for his club Poneke in his later years.
 Nisbett played one first-class match for the Wellington Colts against Horowhenua in 1970.
 Nisbett also played club cricket to a 'modest level'.
 His radio career started in 1968 when he chose the NZBC over a physical education degree at Otago University.
 He frequently tells stories about playing sport on a Saturday, then rushing back to the radio studio to broadcast the weekend's results.

 Nisbett only played four years of senior rugby before a clash with Saturday sports reporting became too much with his radio career and decided to give his playing days away.

-He continued his radio work and his first television commentary was a match between the All Blacks and France at Lancaster Park, Christchurch on 16 June 1984 and the shift to television then signaled a tricky period in his career as the doyen, Keith Quinn, was still on the scene, and in the early 1990s John McBeth also made the switch from radio.
-Three into one didn't go, even if TVNZ initially tried a two-commentator routine, when Quinn and Nisbett called the 1991 World Cup final.
+He continued his radio work and his first television commentary was a match between the All Blacks and France at Lancaster Park, Christchurch on 16 June 1984 and the shift to television then signalled a tricky period in his career as the doyen, Keith Quinn, was still on the scene, and in the early 1990s John McBeth also made the switch from radio.
+Three into one did not go, even if TVNZ initially tried a two-commentator routine, when Quinn and Nisbett called the 1991 World Cup final.
 Quinn and Nisbett shared matches as the years went on with McBeth more going into a presenting role along with calling a handful of provincial matches.